isaacahuvia/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Beliefs about mental illness
+- Cultural beliefs about mental illness
-- Self-labeling (i.e., identifying with mental illness labels)
+- Mental illness identity
-- Scalable interventions for youth mental health problems
+- Healthier ways to think and talk about mental illness

 # Education to show in About widget
 education: